A Pair of 88s #1: The Last Horror Film

 Anyway, all of the above are on both the Troma and 88 blus.
 But both discs have exclusives.
 Troma's exclusive, however, are all Troma-specific junk that has nothing to do with The Last Horror Film.
 There's something about TromaDance and a short film called The Return Of Dolphin Man...
 Unless you're a big Troma fan, you won't care.
 But you will be interested in 88's stuff.
 Well, most of it anyway.

 First up is a short, nostalgic documentary called My Best Maniac (surely a play on My Best Fiend) where Walter takes us on a tour through Spinell's hometown.
 He talks a little about the film, particularly an anecdote up front, but it's mostly a tribute to Spinell as a person, ending with a stop at his grave.
-Then there's a short but great interview with William Lustig who shares with us what he knew about this crazy project, including how he was asked at one point to take over the direction (he declined).
+Then there's a short but great interview with William Lustig who shares what he knew about this crazy project, including how he was asked at one point to take over the direction (he declined).
 After that, it boils down to odds and ends.
 There's a promising sounding "Caroline Munro Q&A," but it turns out to just be a short clip with no connection to this movie.
 She's actually being interviewed about Slaughter High and doesn't even bring up this film in passing.
 I mean, it's still better than nothing I suppose, but what a let down.
-Besides that, there's a long reel of bonus trailers, and that's about it.
+Then there's a long reel of bonus trailers, and that's about it.
 The sleeve has reversible artwork, which is cool.

 No comments: